 - 2 cloves garlic, peeled and chopped

-- While the bird brines, make the compound butter by stirring together the butter, sambal oelek, ginger, cilantro, garlic and basil.
-Keep refrigerated until ready to use.
+While the bird brines, combine the butter, sambal oelek, ginger, cilantro, garlic and basil in a medium-size bowl.
+Refrigerate until ready to use.

-- Remove the roasting chicken from the brine, rinse and pat dry.
-Work the compound butter under and on top of the chicken skin.
-Season with salt and pepper, then place the chicken into the Big Easy basket.
+Remove the chicken from the brine, rinse and pat dry with paper towels.
+Apply the compound butter under and on top of the chicken skin.
+Season with salt and pepper.

 Place the chicken into the roaster basket.
 Lower the basket into the cooking chamber.
 Insert a meat thermometer into the thickest part of the breast so that the tip does not touch bone and the dial is easy to read when the basket is in the cooker.

 Hot TipTo minimize sticking, coat the wire frame of the cooking basket with oil before inserting chicken.

 Cook until the internal temperature reaches 165°F in the breasts and 175°F in the thighs, about 2 to 2 ½ hours.
 Cook time varies based on weather conditions and the size of your chicken.

 Hot TipCover the fryer with the wire mesh lid during the first or last 15 minutes of the cook for crispy skin, using infrared heat reflected back into cooking chamber.
 If used throughout cook, this heat can burn food before it is fully cooked.